fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 ### Enough inferring

-So, when inferring a name and help text, the precedence order from lowest priority to highest is:
+So, when inferring help text, the precedence order from lowest priority to highest is:

 * `sub_app = typer.Typer(callback=some_function)`
 * `@sub_app.callback()`
 * `app.add_typer(sub_app, callback=new_function)`

-That's for inferring the name and help text from functions.
+That's for inferring the help text from functions.

 But if you set the name and help text explicitly, that has a higher priority than these.